Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Quasi-Periodic Oscillations and Black Hole Thermodynamic Phases

+where $r_s \equiv 2G M_\odot/c^2$ is the Schwarzschild radius corresponding to one solar mass.
+Then using Eqs.\eqref{Eq:mass} and \eqref{Eq:angular momentum}, one can determine the stable orbit radius $\tilde{r}_0$ for a given event horizon radius $\tilde{r}_+$ with fixed $\tilde{L}$, $\tilde{Q}_m$, and $\tilde{\xi}$.
+The corresponding QPO frequencies, characterized by $\tilde{\Omega}_d'$ or equivalently $\frac{2l}{r_s}\nu_d$, can then be obtained, yielding the relation between the horizon radius and the QPO frequencies.

-Fig.~\ref{fig:r-Frequency} shows the radial (left) and vertical (right) oscillatory response for different values of the coupling parameter $\xi$.
-Both the radial $\nu_{r}$ and orbital $\nu_{\phi}$ frequencies exhibit an ascent-peak-decline behavior with increasing horizon radius $\tilde{r}_{+}$.
-The results highlight the key role of $\xi$ in reducing oscillation frequencies and shifting stable orbits outward.
+Fig.~\ref{fig:r-Frequency} shows the radial $\left(\frac{2l}{r_s}\right)\nu_r$ and vertical $\left(\frac{2l}{r_s}\right)\nu_\theta=\left(\frac{2l}{r_s}\right)\nu_\phi$ oscillation frequencies as functions of the event horizon radius $\tilde{r}_+$ for different values of the coupling parameter $\tilde{\xi}$.
+Both the radial and orbital frequencies exhibit a rise-peak-decline behavior as the horizon radius $\tilde{r}_{+}$ increases.
+The results highlight the significant role of the nonminimal coupling parameter $\tilde{\xi}$ in suppressing the oscillation frequencies, compared with the RN-AdS case ($\tilde{\xi}=0$).
+In particular, for black hole radii around roughly $\tilde r_{+}\sim 0.2$, i.e. $r_+ \sim 0.2 l$, the effects of $\tilde{\xi}$ become more pronounced.
+Moreover, each curve exhibits a peak near this region, indicating that when the black hole radius is about one fifth of the AdS radius, the oscillatory responses are strongest and the perturbed particle returns most efficiently to the stable circular orbit (equilibrium position).